top of page

 Spectrum of Severity

-The level of symptoms and severity experienced by each person with ME/CFS is unique and may fluctuate over time.
+The severity of ME/CFS is on a spectrum.
+The level of symptoms and severity experienced by each person with ME/CFS is unique and is likely to fluctuate over time.

-Historically, four general terms are used to categorise the wide spectrum of disease severity and functional impairment seen in ME/CFS.
+Historically, four general terms are used to categorise the wide spectrum of disease severity and functional impairment seen in ME/CFS: Mild, Moderate, Severe, Very Severe.

 Mild.png